swyetzner/dml-ide/README.md

 # Design Model Language IDE
 **DML** is an IDE for modeling, simulation, and optimizing physical structures.
-DML stands for **Design Model Language**, which is the udnerlying format read by the IDE software.
+DML stands for **Design Model Language**, which is the underlying format read by the IDE software.
 DML is an xml-like schema that allows users to define designs and simulations.

 The DML-IDE utilizes [Titan](https://github.com/swyetzner/Titan) as its underlying physics engine.
 Titan provides a GPU-parallelized simulation library for near-real-time interaction.